koriym/homebrew-brewworks/self-review.md

 4. **Reduced Resource Overhead**: Docker's containerization approach introduces additional resource overhead, especially on Mac where it relies on virtualization.
 The custom Homebrew formula approach eliminates this overhead, resulting in reduced memory consumption and CPU utilization.
 This translates to better overall system performance and responsiveness.

 5. **Easier Debugging**: Debugging applications running in Docker containers can be challenging, particularly when it comes to attaching debuggers or accessing logs.
 The custom Homebrew formula approach simplifies debugging by running applications directly on the host machine, allowing developers to use their familiar debugging tools and techniques without any additional complexity.

+6. **Complete and Clean Removal**: The ability to completely remove all dependencies and generated files, including database data, ensures that development environments can be cleaned thoroughly.
+This makes it suitable for developers who prefer clean and isolated environments without residue from previous setups.

 ## Conclusion